ebremstedt/bollhav/README.md

 # bollhav

-Model definition framework that standardizes code at pipe and model level using the model and pipe [abstractions](bollhav/docs/ABSTRACTIONS.md)
+Model definition framework that standardizes code at pipe and model level using these [abstractions](bollhav/docs/ABSTRACTIONS.md)

 This library
 - is permissive by design